sgruendel/alexa-pegel-online/README.md

 Alexa Skill for interacting with http://www.pegelonline.wsv.de

 ## TODOs
-- Ilmenau is a water and a station
 - Berlin is not found at all
 - When counting stations for water, count variants as one station, see especially Warnow, Wentow Gewässer, Werbelliner Gewässer and Stör Wasserstraße
 - Integration tests: